Gelatart/Top-Game-List-Score-Sorting/Readme.txt

 <fill in process of running this and environment required>

-<review AI class? for process of setting up the build environment and building and
-running it from command line?>

 <update proper score for former best pc games list (unranked will calculate score fine?)>

 GRABBING FROM AI CLASS (UVU CS 4470):